-The Workbench platform includes wb\view, the visualization graphical user interface used in this tutorial, and wb\command, a set of command line tools for performing simple to complex operations using volume, surface, and grayordinate data. wb\command is a required program for running the HCP pipelines (released Sept 2014).
+The Workbench platform includes wb_view, the visualization graphical user interface used in this tutorial, and wb_command, a set of command line tools for performing simple to complex operations using volume, surface, and grayordinate data. wb_command is a required program for running the HCP pipelines.

-To get Workbench, users can download 64-bit Mac, Windows, and Linux versions from the HCP website (see Downloading Connectome Workbench v1.0 below).
+To get Workbench, users can download 64-bit Mac, Windows, and Linux versions from the HCP website (see Downloading Connectome Workbench v1.5 below).
 Getting the HCP-generated data necessary to complete this tutorial requires a few more easy steps.
 To get the data, users must sign up for an account on ConnectomeDB and agree to the HCP Open Access data use terms before downloading (see Downloading Tutorial Data below).